AlexeiKorolev/NASA-RL-Wavefront-Control/RL/questions.md

 # Check computational cost of noise.

 # Homework: rerun NN with tweaks above, and see if we can get 10\*\*-10 contrast.

+# DIVERSITY IMAGE CAN JUST BE WITH A NEW WAVELENGTH OF LIGHT????